jeffersonngu/CS213Photo17/README.md

 $ javac -d bin -cp src/main/java -sourcepath src/main/java src/main/java/module-info.java $(find src/main/java -name "*.java")  -cp src/main/resources
 $ java -cp bin:src/main/resources/ com.photos.Photos
 ```
 You may notice there is a `Launcher` class with its own main, this is a wrapper so that the project can be compiled into a jar by Maven.
-Do not run this otherwise and use `PhotosApplication.main` instead
+Do not run this otherwise and use `Photos.main` instead

 To generate javadocs in docs, run `mvn javadoc:javadoc`.
 The docs are located at `docs/index.html`, which can be opened in a browser.